 Notes on the data: Indigenous status

-Detail of analysis: Aboriginal population as a per cent of total population
+Detail of analysis: Total Aboriginal estimated resident population as a percentage of the total population

 Source: Developed by PHIDU, using the method as noted above